Samuel Medley (minister): Life

 Medley's Liverpool meeting-house was enlarged in 1773, and in 1789 a new building was erected for him in the same street.
 His old meeting-house was consecrated in 1792 as St. Stephen's Church.
 Medley worked among the seamen of the port of Liverpool; his methods of preaching were disliked by Gilbert Wakefield; but his daughter collected up some of his witticisms, and Robert Halley ranked him as a great preacher.
 Adult baptism was not an essential for membership in his church, which became practically Congregational.

-Medley visited London yearly, preaching at the Surrey Chapel and Whitefield's Tabernacle, Tottenham Court Road.
+Medley visited London yearly, preaching at the Surrey Chapel, Southwark and Whitefield's Tabernacle, Tottenham Court Road.
 After a painful illness he died on 17 July 1799.

 Works

 Two of Medley's sermons are printed with his Memoirs (1800), edited by his son Samuel; one was translated into Welsh.

+Medley wrote 230 hymns.
 His hymns, originally printed on single sheets, and in the Gospel Magazine and other publications, were collected in: